waalbert/hackuci-tech-deliverable/README.md

 ## Development

-To start development, launch the development servers on the front end and back end.
+To start development, launch the development servers on the frontend and backend.

 ### Starting the frontend development server